Jarrio/haxe-react-native-firebase/README.md

 # haxe-react-native-firebase
 Externs for react-native firebase

 This has worked amazingly for me, but I have not tested it on recent versions of rn-firebase.
 The last known version I tested it on was "3.1.0".
-For setting this up - follow the documentation at <https://rnfirebase.io/docs/v3.1.x/getting-started>.

 Known to be working:
 - Google Authentication (I used the react-native google sign-in package to create the button)